dshekhalev/FEC/README.md

 19. G.709 16-byte interleaved RS(255,239) code

 All FEC IP Cores has static configuration and constrained performance.
 Call me if you need any IP core extension

+New feature added: full-featured netlists with limited operating modes support.
+No any time limit, free to use, example included.

+1. DVB-S2/S2X compliant codec up to 1.5Gpbs.